Skip to main content

 Category: personal / consumer

-What it does: A shared household app — chores, meal plans, schedules, kids’ assignments, grocery lists.
-Each family member has a role.
-Some views are private; some are shared.
+What it does: A shared household app: chores, meal plans, schedules, kids’ assignments, grocery lists.
+Each family member has a role; some views are private, some shared.

-What the spec illustrates: Multi-user auth with verification codes.
+What it reveals: Multi-user auth with verification codes.
 Role gating without writing auth middleware.
-The app shape that almost nobody builds because configuring Auth0 plus a database plus a deployment plus a domain for “my family’s chores” doesn’t pencil out — until the whole stack collapses into a markdown spec.
-The punchline here: a builder expenses about $34 in inference for an app that competes with category-leading household apps charging $5-10 per month forever — compiled from a single spec by the person who actually uses it.
+The app shape almost nobody builds, because configuring an auth provider plus a database plus a deployment plus a domain for “my family’s chores” doesn’t pencil out, until the whole stack collapses into a markdown spec.
+The punchline: a builder spends about $100 in inference for an app that competes with category-leading household apps charging $5–10 a month forever, compiled from a single spec by the person who actually uses it.

 6. A civic tool — local zoning lookup